 A unitary representation U of a group G is a structure-preserving mapping from the group to Hom(V,V).
-More precisely, it is a group isomorphism from elements g of G into unitary operators $U_g$ in Hom(V,V).
+More precisely, it is a group homormorphism from elements g of G into unitary operators U_g in Hom(V,V).
+If U is an isomorphism, it is called a "faithful" representation.

-Note that since U is a group isomorphism, $U{gh} = U_g U_h$ , where gh on the left is interpreted as multiplication in G, and $U_g U_h$ on the right is interpreted as composition in Hom(V,V).
+Note that since U is a group homomorphism, $U{gh} = U_g U_h$, where gh on the left is interpreted as multiplication in G, and $U_g U_h$ on the right is interpreted as composition in Hom(V,V).